 If you have recently been arrested for driving under the influence, you likely have many questions.
 This can be particularly true if this is your first DUI offense.
 The Orlando DUI lawyers at Ali & Blankner have over 85 years of collective legal experience on our side.
 With this experience, we fight for those who have been arrested for various drinking and driving charges and assist them in getting their charges reduced or dismissed.
-Listed below are frequently asked questions about the DUI process and DUI laws in Florida provided by the DUI attorneys at our firm.

 What do police look for in drunk drivers?